-There are many different nightclubs in New Orleans, and a ridiculous number of strip clubs, but Colette is a different beast entirely.
+There are many different nightclubs in New Orleans, and an amazing number of strip clubs, but Colette is a different beast entirely.
 Rather than the backroom deals, or secret adventures carried on in bathrooms, Colette is a sex-positive club for people of all sexual orientations.
 And it’s not just for swingers.

 Colette in New Orleans is only one among several in other cities.
 Founder John Melfi reveals, “In the mid-90s, probably ’98, I went to Amsterdam and saw a swingers club, and I thought, man, this would do really well in the States.
 So I had a nightclub in Atlanta that catered to couples.
 And then in 2000, I opened my first swingers club in Atlanta based on that (Amsterdam) model.”

 He explains that the model has been surprisingly successful.
 “I did some research on that business model.
 I felt that as though it was a better model than the clubs that I had been involved in.
 The lifespan of a regular nightclub isn’t very long.
 Two years, if you’re lucky.’’
 He adds, “But whereas a swingers club if you look in the States and Europe, they have a very long lifespan.
 So I thought that was another good reason to get into this business.”

 Colette is one of the last remaining regularly open sex clubs in New Orleans, and it’s been keeping it hot for 19 years.